 Youth comes with many benefits.
 Unless your income is needed to support your family, chances are, your expenses are pretty low.
 It’s not that gas, movie tickets, and eating out are cheap.
 It’s that they’re wants.
 You don’t need much of what most teens spend their wages on.
 As a result, you have the power to save more than the adults tasked with paying for housing, utilities, and groceries.

 When you have decades ahead of you before retirement, there’s plenty of time for a mistake to get worked out, and it’s unlikely that anything you lose is essential.
 Those who suffered most from the 2008 recession were those who had to withdraw their investments when times were tough.
 The vast majority of those who stayed in recovered from their losses and have profited nicely in the years since.
 Don’t need those dollars this year?
 Just stick with your plan.
 Time will likely work it out.

 Warren Buffett isn’t afraid.

-Famed billionaire investor Warren Buffett has a famous line that goes like this: “Be fearful when others are greedy and greedy when others are fearful.”
+According to The Motley Fool Reviews, famed billionaire investor Warren Buffett has a famous line that goes like this: “Be fearful when others are greedy and greedy when others are fearful.”
 The wisdom behind the catchy line is that it’s easy for investing to look appealing when the entire investing world has done quite well.
 Translation: the market is high!
 It can look foolish to invest when your friends are complaining about their lost funds.
 Translation: the market is low!
 But such is the counter-intuitive nature of the stock market.
 Buy low, sell high.
 To buy low, sometimes that means getting in when everyone else is getting out.
 Global pandemics aren’t something everyone experiences in their lifetime.
 We’re living in fearful times.
 If you’re a teen with few expenses and decades to go until you need funds for retirement, it might be the perfect time to get serious about saving.

 Ready to start saving?
 We’ll give you the tools.